 Diastasis recti is the separation of the rectus abdominis muscles - usually during or after pregnancy.
 Diastasis recti can happen when the linea alba is overstretched and cannot return together.Read article

-Dallas plastic surgeon, Dr. Robert Schwartz discusses candidacy for a mini tummy tuck procedure.Read article
+Dr. Schwartz, a Dallas plastic surgeon discusses the case for a mini tummy tuck procedure.Read article

 Scars are, in a sense, the price you pay for a tummy tuck.
 A tummy tuck surgery can tighten your abdominal muscles, remove loose skin, decrease stretch marks, and rejuvenate your belly button.Read article